shakes76/PatternAnalysis-2024/recognition/47434673_StyleGAN2/README.md

     └───keras_png_slices_validate
 ```

 This model trains on images taken from all the folders, i.e. the dataloader does not discriminate between images in the train, test, or validate directories.
 This is so that this model can train on more diverse images and so be able to generate a wider range of images.
+It is a potential limitation that this solution has not been implemented such that the model trains exclusively on the training data.

+The OASIS brains dataset is already pre-processed so the only preprocessing included was dataset augmentation to the reduce the risk of over-fitting and random vertical flip transform, grayscale (not strictly necessary as the images are already black and white), normalise the images, and resize using bicubic interpolation.

 ## Requirements